Photosynq/PhotosynQ-Documentation/docs/macros/provided-functions.md

 // output['messages']['info']['Your Danger Message']
 ```

-Returns **[object][3]** pushes the message into the output object
+Returns **[object][3]** pushes the message into the output object.

 ### GetIndexByLabel

 Find the positions for protocols within a protocol set matching the
 provided label.
 If only one label exists within a set, a number is returned.
-When multiple protocols in the set have the same label, an array with all
+When multiple protocols in the set have the same label an array with all
 indexes of matching labels is returned.

 #### Parameters